-At our 2022 annual meeting, the say-on-pay proposal received the support of approximately 85% of the stockholders casting their votes.
+At our 2023 annual meeting, the say-on-pay proposal received the support of approximately 97% of the stockholders casting their votes.
+This demonstrates our stockholders' overall support of our compensation programs.
 Both looking forward and back, the Compensation Committee carefully considers the say-on-pay results and the stockholder feedback we received in determining executive compensation.